For Using DooDoo Voodoo

 Dry As A

-The surface of your
+page), the surface of your

 carpet will dry first, then it can take 2-4 days for the pad and subfloor to

 completely dry, after which time you shouldn't have any odor left.
-If you

 do, one of four things has occurred.
 1. Your pad & subfloor haven't fully dried.